-Finance and Transformation
+Resources and Transformation

 - 8.1 The resource and financial implications of North Northamptonshire Council are set out in this report.
-The current forecast position for the General Fund is an underspend of £949k and the Housing Revenue Account is forecasting an overspend of £116k. - 8.2 The Council retains a contingency for in-year, unfunded requirements.
-If the contingency is not utilised, then it can be used to replenish reserves for greater resilience and/or future use. - 8.3 Transformation is integral to service change, including the continuing programme of service disaggregation between West Northamptonshire Council and this Council.
-The work of transformation is designed not only to help deliver service improvement but also to do this within available resources.
-As stated in this report, North Northamptonshire Council has a dedicated transformation team working to deliver the changes required to bring services together effectively and move towards more efficient operating models for services.
-This will include reviewing how the Council interacts with its customers, residents, partners and other stakeholders and will involve contractual arrangements, opportunities to expand and enhance the digital experience and realising property efficiencies, thereby reducing costs and improving services going forward. - 8.4 The Council's programme of transformation has previously been reported to Executive at its meeting on 23 December 2021.
+The current forecast position for the General Fund is an underspend of £1.908m and the Housing Revenue Account is forecasting an underspend of £192k. - 8.2 The Council retains a contingency for in-year, unfunded requirements.
+If the contingency is not utilised, then it can be used to replenish reserves for greater resilience and/or future use. - 8.3 Transformation work continues to shape the future Council as indicated in paragraph 5.98.
+Any costs or savings arising from transformation will be reflected within the narrative for individual service areas.